-Launched in November 2015, the Alan Turing Institute is the national institute for data science and artificial intelligence.
-Our mission is to make great leaps in research to change the world for the better.
+The Alan Turing Institute is the UK’s national institute for data science and artificial intelligence.
+As such the Institute plays an important part in shaping the UK’s strategy and driving forward advances in these technologies in order to change the world for the better.

 Skills and experience

-Candidates must be able to demonstrate, through examples, the below capabilities:
+Candidates must be able to demonstrate, through examples, the capabilities below:

-- A Master’s degree or equivalent professional experience in a field with significant use of both computer programming and advanced statistical or numerical methods.
+- A PhD degree or equivalent professional experience in a field with significant element of computational statistics or statistical machine learning.

-- Demonstrated enthusiasm and ability to rapidly assimilate new computational and mathematical ideas and techniques on the job, at a more than superficial level, and apply them successfully.
+- Demonstrated enthusiasm and ability to rapidly assimilate new computational and statistical ideas and techniques on the job and apply them successfully.

 - Ability to lead one’s own work independently, including planning and execution, and to collaborate productively as part of a team.

-If you are interested in this opportunity, please send your CV, with contact details for your referees and a covering letter to [email protected].
 Along with a CV and covering letter, please submit a research output to support your application, for us to read before the interview.
-This might be a link to a selected research or technical paper, a technical blog post or a chapter of a thesis or dissertation or a link to a public version control tool such as GitHub containing an example analysis script or research software library you have made a significant contribution to.
-You will be asked questions on this output as part of the interview.
+This might be a link to a selected research or technical paper, a technical blog post or a chapter of a thesis or dissertation, but we particularly encourage applicants to submit a link to a public version control tool such as GitHub containing an example analysis script or research software library you have made a significant contribution to.

-If you have questions or would like to discuss the role further with a member of the Institute’s HR Team, please contact them on 0203 862 3375 or email [email protected].
+If you have questions or would like to discuss the role further, please email [email protected]